Amr-Elshabrawy-Dev/landing-page/README.md

   [**🌐 View Live Demo**](https://amr-elshabrawy-dev.github.io/landing-page/) | [**📦 GitHub Repo**](https://github.com/Amr-Elshabrawy-Dev/landing-page)

 ![GitHub stars](https://img.shields.io/github/stars/Amr-Elshabrawy-Dev/landing-page?style=social) ![GitHub forks](https://img.shields.io/github/forks/Amr-Elshabrawy-Dev/landing-page?style=social) ![GitHub watchers](https://img.shields.io/github/watchers/Amr-Elshabrawy-Dev/landing-page?style=social)

-  > [!NOTE]
-  > Welcome to the **🏝️ 📃 Landing Page** project!
+Welcome to the **🏝️ 📃 Landing Page** project!
 This project is a fully responsive and visually appealing landing page designed to showcase a modern and interactive user experience.
 Built using **🚀React** with **⚡Vite** as the build tool, this project utilizes best practices in front-end development to deliver high performance and maintainable code.

 </div>

+> [!NOTE]
+> This is a note

+> [!WARNING]
+> This is a warning

 ## ✨ Features